2017 - Volume #BFS, Issue #17, Page #106

 “On the upside, the electric tractor is super user-friendly, quiet, no smoke and maximum torque from 0 rpm’s up,” Gailius says.
 “On the downside is the range, which will be improved as battery technology advances.”

-It meets his needs so far, allowing him to run the tractor the better part of a day.
+It meets his needs so far, allowing him to run the tractor for the better part of a day.
 He kept the tractor’s gears so he can shift to low gear for heavy work.

 “Virtually the only maintenance is the batteries, which require topping off with distilled water and keeping them clean,” he adds.
-When not in use he has them on a trickle charger.
+When not in use, he has them on a trickle charger.

-Gailius uses the electric tractor for an assortment of jobs: hauling manure, raking hay, pulling a 2,600-lb. roller, and using a toolbar for hilling, cultivating and weeding in a one-acre market garden.
+Gailius uses the electric tractor for an assortment of jobs: hauling manure, raking hay, pulling a 2,600-lb. roller, and using a toolbar for hilling, cultivating, and weeding in a one-acre market garden.

-“It has far exceeded my expectations, and I find that every year I seem to use our diesel-powered tractor less,” he notes.
+“It has far exceeded my expectations, and I find that every year, I seem to use our diesel-powered tractor less,” he notes.
 “Electrics have a lot of advantages, and we really need to explore them.
 Working toward better electrics will require R&D; the only way to do that is to use them.
 Powering them by renewables is the thing that will get us into other forms of energy use.”

-Contact: FARM SHOW Followup, Drew Gailius, 3510 Lloyd Rd., Canyon, B.C., Canada V0B 1C1 (ph 250 428-9521; fullcirclefarm@shaw.ca).
+Contact: FARM SHOW Followup, Drew Gailius, 3510 Lloyd Rd., Canyon, B.C., Canada V0B 1C1 (ph 250-428-9521; fullcirclefarm@shaw.ca).

 Click here to download page story appeared in.